-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 The flurry of court decisions added to the confusion.

-On April 2, the Thursday before voting day, U.S. District Judge William M. Conley rejected an effort by voting rights advocates and national Democrats to postpone in-person voting, saying the decision fell to the legislature.
+On April 2, the Thursday before Election Day, U.S. District Judge William M. Conley rejected an effort by voting rights advocates and national Democrats to postpone in-person voting, saying the decision fell to the legislature.

 But, in a nod to the barriers facing voters, he extended the deadline for completed ballots to be received by local election officials to April 13.
 He also ordered election officials to waive the witness rule if voters enclosed in their ballot envelope an explanation of why they were unable to obtain one.